findthemasks/findthemasks/README.md

 To view translated version of a country you can pass in a locale parameter. `/us/give.html?locale=fr-FR` will show the map of the United States in French and `/fr/give.html?locale=en-US` will show the map of France in English.

-To add a new country, create a subdirectory under public `/public/country_code` using the alpha-2 country code: https://www.iban.com/country-codes.
+To add a new country, you need to set a few variables.
-Copy a `.htaccess` file from an existing country directory into the new one.
-Update the form redirect rule to the correct country code and ensure that the translated file has the country code short link so that it redirects properly.
+1. Get the country code from https://www.iban.com/country-codes.
+2. Add the country code and a link to the donation form to `donation-form-bounce.html`.
+The form should include translations for all official languages in that country.
+3. Add the translated strings for all official languages in that country in `i18n.js`.
+As a starting point, it is OK to launch a new language using an international variant. e.g. you can launch Canada with `en` translations and `fr` translations, they do not need to be localized to `en-CA` and `fr-CA`.
+4. Update the list of languages and countries in `countries.js` and `locales.js` and ensure that they propagate correctly to the langauge and country dropdowns.

 ## Directory structure